mauricedesaxe/minerva/README.md

 Minerva is a document processing service designed for RAG (Retrieval Augmented Generation) applications.
 It processes documents from various sources, chunks them semantically, generates embeddings, and stores them in a PostgreSQL database for efficient retrieval.

+*Fun fact: Minerva is the Roman goddess of wisdom, knowledge, and the patron saint of libraries.*
+We are providing knowledge to LLMs.

 ## Features

 - Document processing from S3 storage